dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Context propagation

-A message may pass many different components and layers in one or more intermediaries when it is propagated from the producer to the consumer.
-It cannot be assumed, and in many cases, it is not even desired, that all those components and layers are instrumented and propagate context according to OpenTelemetry requirements.
+A message may pass many different components and layers in one or more intermediaries when it is propagated from the producer to the consumer(s).
+To be able to correlate consumer traces with producer traces using the existing context propagation mechanisms, all components must propagate context down the chain.

+This imposes a difficulty because it cannot be assumed, and in many cases, it is not even desired, that all components and layers to be instrumented and propagate context according to OpenTelemetry requirements.

+To be able to correlate consumer traces with producer traces without requiring intermediary instrumentation, the context needs to be propagated on a *per-message* basis instead of on a *per-request* basis.
+This allows all components to have access to the same per-message context information, making it possible to correlate all the stages involved in processing a message with the message's creation.

-A message creation context allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
+A message *creation context* allows correlating producer with consumer(s) of a message and model the dependencies between them, regardless of the underlying messaging transport mechanism and its instrumentation.

 The message creation context is created by the producer and should be propagated to the consumer(s).
-This context helps to model the dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.

 Producer and consumer applications should be instrumented in a way so that the creation context is attached to messages and extracted from messages in a coordinated way.

 If the message creation context cannot be attached to the message and propagated, consumer traces cannot be directly correlated to producer traces.